 The second thing that’s interesting about how SoftNAS manages volumes is that we’re going to give you the ability by default to manage snapshots at the volume level, and snapshots are a great thing.
 It is your data at that point in time, and the great thing about how SoftNAS manages this is that at any point in time, we can go back into a snapshots tab that I’ll show you very shortly and pull data out from that point in time and mount as another readable and writable volume completely independent of your production data.
 So we can define those schedules for snapshots here, and then once we’re happy we can go ahead and create those shares.

 Once our volume’s out there and we’ve got data written to that storage pool, I mentioned that we created a snapshot routine when we built that volume, so we have the snapshots tab.
 Now, there’s nothing currently in this tab because we just created it, but ultimately what would happen is we would take snapshots and the snapshots would start to populate in this list.
 I’m just simply creating snapshots or forcing snapshots so you can see this process that we’re going to perform.
-But the point is here, if at any point in time someone comes to you or there’s a business case that requires you to provide access to data at a prior point in time, you simply choose that point in time from this list and we can create what we’re calling a SnapClone from the snapshot, and a SnapClone is a readable, writable volume that contains that data set from that point in time.
+But the point is here if at any point in time someone comes to you or there’s a business case that requires you to provide access to data at a prior point in time, you simply choose that point in time from this list and we can create what we’re calling a SnapClone from the snapshot, and a SnapClone is a readable, writable volume that contains that data set from that point in time.

-Now that we have the concept of snapshotting and the ability to go back in a point in time, we can start extending upon the functionality of this SoftNAS implementation.
-So we’ve talked about filer access, the ability to give that backend storage regardless of storage type CIFS, NFS, iSCSI and AFP access.
+Now that we have the concept of snapshotting and the ability to go back to a point in time, we can start extending upon the functionality of this SoftNAS implementation.
+So we’ve talked about filer access, the ability to give that backend storage regardless of storage type CIFS, NFS, iSCSI, and AFP access.
 We’ve talked about snapshotting that data at the volume level.
 Well, now we can start talking about snapshotting and replicating this data at the entire SoftNAS instance level, and we call that SnapReplicate.
 And the way SnapReplicate works, and I’m going to share a different browser at this point where both of these things are open.
 So hopefully everybody’s seeing this; what you’re seeing now is the same storage center app that I just showed you except you’re seeing another instance.

 So the notion is, here I have one instance of SoftNAS on-premises or in the cloud and I have another instance of SoftNAS either on-premises or in the cloud, the whole hybrid solution.
-And if I go to my ‘Volumes and LUNs’ tab here and I refresh this, we should be able to see those volumes that we created, that home drives that’s sitting on top of S3 data in that SnapClone.
+And if I go to my ‘Volumes and LUNs’ tab here and I refresh this, we should be able to see those volumes that we created, that home drives that are sitting on top of S3 data in that SnapClone.
 Well, if we start talking about replicating this entire data set, what we’re going to do is we’re going to go into this SnapReplicate Snap HA applet that we have here, and we’re then going to create a second SoftNAS machine.
 I call it ‘target’ in this case.

 We need capacity here, so once we have the capacity the second thing we need to do is we need to create the storage pool that we want to replicate.
 So here we need to create an S3 data storage pool, so once we create that storage pool, we select the RAID level, we assign the disk we’d like to write to this, and then we hit ‘create’.
 So once this pool is created, we’re completely set up and we’re ready for this target machine to accept replication from this source machine.
 We’re ready to accept replication from our on-premises VMware infrastructure to our AWS cloud infrastructure, and we do this by opening up again that SnapReplicate app that I was talking about.

 I’m going to open that up on both sides, and what we’re going to do here is we’re going to start this process by adding replication.
 Now, when we add replication what we’re doing is we’re taking some simple information from you and we’re doing a lot of things behind the scenes, so as far as the simple information from you is concerned, I need to know the hostname or the IP address of that target machine.
-In this case it’s 10.23.101.8.
+In this case, it’s 10.23.101.8.
 And the next thing I need is permission to modify that target machine, specifically the SoftNAS storage center.

 Now, some of this takes a little while, so you might see a fail happen just because we rushed things and you’ve got some latency involved here, but we’ll continue that process until that actual first mirroring is complete.
 Once the mirror is complete, we’ve got an RPO of 60 seconds.
-Every one minute, we’re going to send another snapshot to that target machine that represents all the data that is changed.
+Every minute, we’re going to send another snapshot to that target machine that represents all the data that is changed.
 So now you have all of your data being replicated from on-premises to AWS as one scenario.

 But it would be great if we could automate failover.
-Now, to that end we have a feature called Snap HA.
+Now, to that end, we have a feature called Snap HA.
 Snap HA does have a requirement that these two nodes sit in the same network.
 So if you’re connecting from on-prem to AWS, we’d have to have that direct connection so the network’s the same between these two nodes, that BPN connection.
 If you’re in AWS, they’re going to sit within the same BTC separated by subnets, etc.

-In order to get SnapReplication to work, we’re again going to go through a very simple wizard.
-We’re going to click on this ‘Add Snap HA’ button and we’re going to ask you for more information and the first thing we’re going to need is how we’re going to allow our users to connect to this data set.
+To get SnapReplication to work, we’re again going to go through a very simple wizard.
+We’re going to click on this ‘Add Snap HA’ button and we’re going to ask you for more information the first thing we’re going to need is how we’re going to allow our users to connect to this data set.
 If you think about this conceptually, we’re going to put a virtual IP above this source in this target node and all of our users are going to connect to that virtual IP anytime they need storage.
 They’re going to mount via that virtual IP or the DNS pointing to that, and route tables are going to behind the scenes take care of who they’re getting their storage from, whether it’s the source node or the primary node.

 Now, I’m going to just randomly provide a virtual IP here since I’m completely private, and what’s going to happen is it’s going to take my AWS access key and secret key so it can start modifying route tables in the AWS cloud specifically belonging to that VPC we’re a member of, and then it’s going to install this HA feature.
 So there’s quite a bit going on in the background right now, but the notion is when we’re doing we’re going to have a SnapReplicated pair that is now highly available.
 All of our users are going to connect to and consume their storage through that virtual IP to that too in this scenario.
-Our graphics on both of these nodes will change to illustrate that, and in the event that primary node becomes unavailable for whatever reasons, we will monitor the health and status of that primary node and we will automatically fail over to the target node if we need to.
+Our graphics on both of these nodes will change to illustrate that, and if a primary node becomes unavailable for whatever reasons, we will monitor the health and status of that primary node and we will automatically failover to the target node if we need to.

 So very quickly upon noticing the service is no longer available on that source node, we’ll modify route tables.
 We’ll adjust the assignment of VNIs if required, depending upon how we’re connecting to the storage, and we’ll elevate the target to primary status.
 We’ll break the high availability pair so we have time to go back and remedy whatever problem was causing that source node to become unavailable in the first place, and then our users are none the wiser.
 If your CIFS user’s connecting to your files, you still see your files.
 If you happen to lose access and we’re going into a failover, you might see the little spinning icon for a couple of seconds longer than normal, but you’re ultimately going to get access to your data, and again that data’s subject to a 60 second RPO.
-So as you can see, my graphics have changed to let you know that both machines are currently set up; one is a primary, one is a secondary.
-We’re connecting through and consuming through that private adapter, and at this point this is where we could illustrate a failover process if we needed to.
+So as you can see, my graphics have changed to let you know that both machines are currently set up; one is a primary, and one is a secondary.
+We’re connecting through and consuming through that private adapter, and at this point, this is where we could illustrate a failover process if we needed to.

 It’s a lot of information that we’re covering at a high level so again I implore you to reach out should you need any additional information or more detail on any of these functions that we covered, or, you know, you see some things in the background that we haven’t covered.
-Definitely let us know and we’d love to have these conversations, but in carrying on from the demo what I’d like to do is I’d like to go ahead and switch back to a PowerPoint, and we could take this time to go ahead and address some questions.
+Let us know and we’d love to have these conversations, but in carrying on from the demo what I’d like to do is I’d like to go ahead and switch back to a PowerPoint, and we could take this time to go ahead and address some questions.

 I see one question here, I see capacity; does this also show performance info?
 So it’s just performance info to a certain degree, and the reason I say to a certain degree is, and I’ll show you this by sharing out my desktop, is that we do have a dashboard up here.
 That’s going to give you certain metrics about the health and status of your environment.
 So once that loads, you can see here we’ve got percent of CPU, the megabytes per second and IO and the cash performance.
 If you need actual performance of the volume itself, then, you know, we can run tests outside of SoftNAS and we can help you configure those tests or what tools to use for those tests, etc., and hopefully that addressed that.
 If it didn’t, let us know and we can definitely go into that in more detail.